jemmott/dsc180a06-fa20/schedule.md

 For the first class I am asking you to do steps 1-3.

+Class Discussion topics

+- What recommender systems do we interact with online?
+Offline?
+What could be a recommender that isn't?
+- Reflecting on times when those recommendations are good: what does that look like?
+- And what does it look like when they are bad?

 ## Week 2

 Complete steps 4 & 5 from the previous list.